top of page

 St. John the Apostle, high transcendent theology, innocent. preaching love always and wisdom in Christ.

-I have been helping people in the area and the idea of establishing the parish of St. John the Evangelist under the banner of now the Sacred Catholic Church was born.
-This branch of the Catholic church provides a nonjudgmental atmosphere and an open table to receive the Lord in the Holy Eucharist.
-The sacraments are offered to those who wish to receive them.
-We are all children of God, and this parish seeks to promote a spirit of hospitality and kindness to all regardless of their status, sexual orientation, or belief system.
+This expression of the Catholic faith provides a nonjudgmental atmosphere and an open table where all are welcome to receive the Lord in the Holy Eucharist.
+The sacraments are offered to all who desire them.
+Affirming that we are all children of God, this parish seeks to promote a spirit of hospitality, compassion, and kindness to all—regardless of marital status, sexual orientation, background, or belief system.

 Bishop, Priest and Monk.
 Charismatic Renewal, meditation, renewing the catholic Church.
 Engineer and hospice chaplain.